Jeanie Boulet: Storylines

 During season three, Jeanie embarked on her first romantic relationship since her HIV diagnosis, with a doctor from Infectious Diseases named Greg Fischer.
 However, during this time she also rekindles her closeness with Al and eventually Dr. Fischer breaks up with her upon finding out about the reunion.
 Jeanie and Al move back in together and renew their relationship.
 In season four, Al loses his job when an accident at the job site forces him to admit to his coworkers (and friends) that he is HIV positive and he is shunned by them.
 Al gets another job in Atlanta during the 4th season and plans to move; Jeanie declines to join him, and they part ways once more.
 Al was never seen on the show again but Jeanie bitterly references him in Season 5 when she learns she has contracted Hepatitis C and is sure Al is responsible; however, when she goes off to confront him over the phone Al faxes her accurate medical records which show he does NOT have that illness (this helps explain in a much later-run return by Jeanie why she has specific and emotional information about what has happened to Al since then).

 It is also at this time that Jeanie develops a strong friendship with Kerry Weaver.
 Jeanie had initially been afraid that Weaver might terminate her position at County if she found out about Jeanie's HIV status.
 This turned out not to be the case, and Weaver laid out restrictions under which Jeanie would be allowed to continue treating patients while HIV positive.
 Kerry and Jeanie's friendship was tested when Kerry was forced to fire Jeanie for budgetary reasons.
 Jeanie accused Kerry of trying to fire her over her HIV status, as Jeanie had been forced to break one of her workplace restrictions in order to treat a trauma patient earlier, and threatened to sue the hospital for discrimination.
 Dr. Anspaugh gave Jeanie her job back to avoid the lawsuit, and Jeanie and Kerry eventually settled their difference.

-In season four Jeanie becomes the part-time private care giver of Scott Anspaugh (portrayed by Trevor Morgan), the son of Dr. Donald Anspaugh.
+In season four Jeanie becomes the part-time private care giver of Scott Anspaugh (portrayed by Trevor Morgan), the son of Dr. Donald Anspaugh, the chief of staff.
 Scott is battling B-cell lymphoma and is coping with depression.
 Only Jeanie seems to be able to raise his spirits and inspire hope in him.
 The two develop a strong friendship over a five episode arc which sadly ends in Scott's death.